Constitution of the Society for the History of Technology

 ARTICLE XII Society Procedures

 §1.
-The Secretary of the Society, with the assistance of the Society’s other officers, will maintain and annually update a manual of procedures that details the various means adopted by the Executive Council to carry out the provisions of this Constitution and other Society business.
+The Secretary of the Society, with the assistance of the Society’s other officers, shall maintain an archive of documents important that details the various means adopted by the Executive Council to carry out the provisions of this Constitution and other Society business.

 §2.
 The procedures in this manual may be modified by the Executive Council at any time by simple majority vote of members present at an official meeting.